cbib/dypfish/data/README.md

 ### savulescu
 This folder contains subdirectories necessary to run the analysis from the paper.
-All the data are available on http://dypfish.org/ or from the download scripts under data/savulescu/
+All the data are available on http://dypfish.org/